AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 ```

 **You will want to replace the paths for both `results_dir` and `project_metadata` to successfully run the workflow.**
-Where `results_dir` is the relative path to the results directory where all results from running the workflow will be stored and `project_metadata` is the relative path to the TSV file containing the relevant information about your input files.
+Where `results_dir` is the relative path to the directory where all results from running the workflow will be stored, and `project_metadata` is the relative path to the TSV file containing the relevant information about your input files.
 See more information on project metadata in the [expected input section](#expected-input) below.

 **Note:**  If you did not install dependencies [with conda via snakemake](../README.md#snakemakeconda-installation), you will need to remove the `--use-conda` flag.